|

 the soul; (the) soul with all its forces cannot prevent these parts from

-are examples of references to the symptoms of Parkinson's Disease in the
+There are examples of references to the symptoms of Parkinson's

-Say.
-Say explains to Dick that it is shaking palsy rather than fear that
+Dick and Say.
+Say explains to Dick that it is shaking palsy rather

 John Gerard (1545-1611/12)